azimuth08/Oasis-Maps/README.md

 Intersection1 (PlaceB) -----Road---> Interseection2 (PlaceA)

 Algorithm :
 For the shortest path algorithm, I followed the UCS (uniform cost search) algorithm.
 The algorithm finds the shortest path by inserting and popping off a min heap using its total path length as a weight.
-The PathNodes are what keep track of all the different paths and how they connect.
+The PathNodes keep track of all the different paths and how they connect.
 They allow the program to remember and track how different intersections connect in a path.
 The struct contains a pointer to its parent (the intersection prior), a road pointer that connects the current node with its paremt, and the total weight (length in miles) of the entire path.
 To keep track of the nodes visited, a new member was added to the Intersections struct, visited.
 This was set to true any time it was used in a path, preventing any loops or wasted paths from being created.

 Examples